+It is worth noting that, in the context of space, and in particular when dealing with notions of directionality (e.g., one-way roads, public area gates, expansion of/radiation from certain substances), it is essential to be able to distinguish between the concept of “reaching” and that of “being reached”.
+For instance, one might be interested to express the fact that, from a certain location, via a safe corridor, a rescue area can be reached (forward reachability) that cannot be reached by (backward reachability) smoke generated in another area.
+This kind of situations have no obvious counterpart in the temporal domain, including temporal logics with ``past'' operators, where there can be more than one future, like in the case of branching-time logics, but there is typically only one, fixed, past.
 In fact, for the great majority of temporal logics in the literature, it is typically assumed that there is only one, fixed, past, i.e. the one that has occurred, whereas, at least in the case of branching-time temporal logics, more than one possible future is allowed.
 In particular, for branching-time temporal logics, the model of time is typically a {\em tree}, i.e. a partial ordering $(\calT,\preceq)$ where every instant $t\in \calT$ has a {\em linearly} ordered set of $\prec$-predecessors in $\calT$ as remarked also in the Stanford Encyclopedia of Philosophy: \begin{quotation} ``Backward-linearity captures the idea that the past is fixed; forward-branching reflects the openness of the future.
 At each point in time, there may be more than one path leading towards the future, and each such path represents a future possibility.''~\cite{GoR23}. \end{quotation} There are only a few notable exceptions to this interpretation of the past, e.g.,~\cite{KuR97,Sti93}, although we are not aware of the existence of any supporting verification tool, such as model-checkers, for the logics presented in these works.